krishnaku/pypcalc/pcalc/docs/statistics_of_time.md

 % Statistics and Time % Some connections % Dr. Krishna Kumar % June 26, 2025

-In software development and many other operational contexts, we often have to reason about the time it takes for processes to run, tasks to complete, things to be delivered etc. Further these "things" we are reasoning about are not uniform the same "kind" of thing - say fixing a bug, or delivering a change
+In many operational management contexts, we often have to reason about the time it takes for processes to run, tasks to complete, things to be delivered etc. Further these "things" we are reasoning about are not uniform the same "kind" of thing - say fixing a bug, or delivering a change